 - Transection?
 Resection?
 Ablatation with a cautery?
-Division with a harmonic scalpel? or Clipping?

-- No clear differences

-- If the correct level division was achieved

-- Enough separation between the ends of the chain

-- Regrowth is impossible
+Division with a harmonic scalpel? or Clipping? - No clear differences(but clipping shows recurrence) - If the correct level division was achieved - Enough separation between the ends of the chain - Regrowth is impossible

 Complications and Treatment